publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schN/ptII/sptD/m__us_usc_t26_s897.md

             (A) __In general__

-            Except as provided in subparagraph (B), the term “United States real property interest” means—
+            Except as provided in subparagraph (B) or subsection (k), the term “United States real property interest” means—

                 (i) an interest in real property (including an interest in a mine, well, or other natural deposit) located in the United States or the Virgin Islands, and